citp/privacy-policy-historical/h/he/hem/hemsmedia.com.md

 ### INFORMATION COLLECTION AND USE

 Any information collected on this site becomes the property of HemsTM Media.
-HemsTM Media will not sell, share, or rent this information to others in any way which is different from what is disclosed in this statement.
+HemsTM Media will not sell, share, or rent this information to others in anyway.
 We collect information from our users at several different points on our website.

 ### INFORMATION YOU UPLOAD INTO HEMSTM Media

 HemsTM Media offers self-service email based direct marketing solutions for small and mid-size businesses.
-The client data which is uploaded into our system is stored in a secure location.
-HemsTM Media does not sell or rent any client data that has been loaded on to our system.
+All clients data, uploaded to our secure cloud storage.
+HemsTM Media does not sell or rend any of clients data.
 Only the registered account holder can gain access to the uploaded lists.

 ### REGISTRATION